synesthesia/site2019/content/note/2019-09-18-fixing-data-with-flow/index.md

 * iterate over the list of user Ids, and for each:
   * lookup the user record in CRM
   * query two records to get the relevant data keys
-  * write back the updated user record to a custom REST APi on the SSO service (secured by bearer token)
+  * write back the updated user record to a custom REST API on the SSO service (secured by bearer token)

 ## Creating a tool